 Allergy medications and pregnancy: What's safe?

-- Avoid triggers.
+- Avoiding triggers.
 Limit your exposure to anything that triggers your allergy symptoms.

-- Try saline nasal spray.
+- Saline nasal spray.
 Over-the-counter saline nasal spray can help ease symptoms.
 Use the spray as needed.

-- Include physical activity in your daily routine.
+- Physical activity.
 Exercise helps reduce nasal inflammation.

-- Use nasal strips at night.
-Over-the-counter adhesive nasal stripscan help keep your nasal passages open while you're sleeping.
+- Nasal strips.
+Over-the-counter adhesive nasal strips can help keep your nasal passages open.

 - Elevating the head of the bed.
 Raising the head of the bed by 30 to 45 degrees might help ease symptoms.

 If you're considering taking an allergy medication, talk to your health care provider about the risks and benefits.
 To manage mild allergy symptoms, he or she might recommend an oral antihistamine such as loratadine (Claritin, Alavert) or cetirizine (Zyrtec).

 For moderate to severe symptoms, your health care provider might recommend a nonprescription corticosteroid spray at the lowest effective dose, in addition to an oral antihistamine.
 Options include budesonide nasal spray (Rhinocort Allergy), fluticasone nasal spray (Flonase) or mometasone nasal spray (Nasonex).